gaetanlefournis/Project_SIV/Readme.md

 Now you can work on the project!
 Don't forget to enter the environment each time you want to work on it.
-If we add some dependencies in the requirements.txt, be sure to do "make install" again to have them.
+If you add some dependencies in the requirements.txt, be sure to do "make install" again to have them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## In the code
+In the file graphical_user_interface/constants.py, there is :
+- The number of the camera you use (0 if it's the integrated webcam of your computer, 1 or 2 otherwise)
+- The size of the grid that can be changed (4 or 9)
+- One grid per size (feel free to import other ones)

 <!-- MARKDOWN LINKS & IMAGES -->